Skip to main content

 Investment Thesis

-Alumis Inc. presents a compelling investment opportunity due to its focus on allosteric TYK2 inhibition for autoimmune disorders.
+Alumis Inc. presents a notable research candidate due to its focus on allosteric TYK2 inhibition for autoimmune disorders.
 The company's lead product candidate, ESK-001, targets large markets such as plaque psoriasis and lupus, offering significant revenue potential.
 Positive clinical trial results for ESK-001 could drive substantial stock appreciation.
 The development of A-005 for neurodegenerative diseases provides further upside potential.
 With a market cap of $2.73 billion and a high gross margin of 96.3%, Alumis is well-positioned for growth.
 Upcoming clinical trial readouts for ESK-001 in 2026 and beyond represent key catalysts.
 The company's experienced management team and strong intellectual property portfolio further support a positive investment outlook.
 However, investors should be aware of the risks associated with clinical-stage biopharmaceutical companies, including potential clinical trial failures and regulatory hurdles.

 Key Highlights